10 Best Orient Dive Watches to Look Out For

 As a limited-edition piece, there are only 500 pieces of the Orient Star Diver 1964 available worldwide.
 This exclusive dive watch can be bought for around $2,320 USD to $2,730 USD.

 Without a doubt, Orient dive watches are a perfect addition to your ever-expanding watch collections.
 You will not regret investing in these entry-level dive timepieces, especially since they deliver the utmost quality and functionality at extremely budget-friendly prices.

-Photo Credits: Orient Watch USA and eBay.
-Featured image courtesy of George Thomas on Flickr.
+Photo credits: Orient Watch USA, eBay, and George Thomas on Flickr.